oracle/node-oracledb/package/README.md

   [npm](https://www.npmjs.com/package/oracledb).

-    - `make npmpackage` makes the main node-oracledb package containing the JavaScript files.
+    - `make npmpackage` makes the main node-oracledb package containing the general node-oracledb JavaScript files and the package.json in this directory.
+This is the package that an `npm install oracledb` will initially install.

-    - `make binarypackage` makes a binary package for the current Node.js/node-oracledb/platform and generates a SHA256 for the binary.
+    - `make binarypackage` makes a binary package for the current Node.js-node / oracledb / platform combination and generates a SHA256 for the binary.

-- The `package.json` in this directory invokes an install script that downloads a binary package from GitHub.
-This variant of `package.json` is the copy bundled for the npm release..
+- As part of `npm install`, the `package.json` in this directory invokes `oracledbinstall.js` that downloads the appropriate binary package from GitHub.
+This variant of `package.json` is the copy bundled for the npm release.

   The parent file `../package.json` doesn't have the install target meaning that node-gyp will be invoked to compile node-oracledb.
 This